antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 ### Dataset identifiers

-A dataset identifiers is composed with a package name and an item name.
+A dataset identifier is composed with a package name and an item name, separated by `"::"`.
 As it can be seen in the summary table above, a package can have multiple items, and the same item name might be found in multiple packages.
 Hence, with certain dataset specifications the function `example-dataset` gives a warning of multiple packages without retrieving any data:

 ```perl6
 example-dataset(/ .* smoking .* /)